grapestone5321/Kaggle-Lyft-Motion-Prediction-for-Autonomous-Vehicles/README.md

-## Task
+# Task
-In this competition, you’ll apply your data science skills to build motion prediction models for self-driving vehicles.
+### In this competition, you’ll apply your data science skills to build motion prediction models for self-driving vehicles.

-You'll have access to the largest Prediction Dataset ever released to train and test your models.
+### You'll have access to the largest Prediction Dataset ever released to train and test your models.

-Your knowledge of machine learning will then be required to predict how cars, cyclists,and pedestrians move in the AV's environment.
+### Your knowledge of machine learning will then be required to predict how cars, cyclists,and pedestrians move in the AV's environment.

+# References

 ### metrics page in the L5Kit repository
 https://github.com/lyft/l5kit/blob/master/competition.md